Particular/docs.particular.net/nservicebus/operations/configuring-aws.md

 ---
 title: Configuring AWS For NServiceBus
 summary: Endpoint naming issues that occur when restarting the server from the AWS console can be prevented using a special tool.
-reviewed: 2016-03-17
+reviewed: 2016-10-09
 related:
  - nservicebus/operations
 redirects:
  - nservicebus/configuring-aws-for-nservicebus
 ---

-Stale endpoint naming issues may occur when shutting down and restart the server instance from the AWS console.
+Stale endpoint naming issues may occur when shutting down and restarting the server instance from the AWS console.
 It happens as AWS is changing the host name.

-It is possible to turn off this server name change feature, using a tool installed on the server instance called EC2ConfigService Settings:
+It is possible to turn off this server name change feature using a tool called EC2ConfigService Settings which is installed on the server instance:

 ![EC2 Config Settings](ec2-config-settings.png)